Biden wins U.S. presidency, calls for healing in appeal to Trump voters

 Biden’s victory was driven by strong support from groups including women, African Americans, white voters with college degrees and city-dwellers.
 He beat Trump by more than four million votes in the nationwide popular vote count.

-Biden, who has spent half a century in public life as a U.S. senator and then vice president under Trump’s predecessor Obama, will inherit a nation in turmoil over the pandemic and the related economic slowdown, as well as protests against racism and police brutality.
+Biden, who has spent half a century in public life as a U.S. senator and vice president, will inherit a nation in turmoil over COVID-19 and the related economic slowdown, as well as protests against racism and police brutality.

 Biden has said his first priority will be developing a plan to contain and recover from the pandemic, promising to improve access to testing and, unlike Trump, to heed the advice of leading public health officials and scientists.

-In addition to taming the health crisis, Biden faces a huge challenge remedying the economic hardship caused by COVID-19.
+In addition to taming the health crisis, Biden faces a huge challenge remedying the economic hardship it has caused.
 Some 10 million Americans thrown out of work during coronavirus lockdowns remain idled, and federal relief programs have expired.

-The U.S. economy remains technically in recession, and prospects are bleak for a return to work for millions, especially in service industries such as hospitality and entertainment, where job losses hit women and minorities particularly hard.

 Biden also has pledged to restore a sense of normalcy to the White House after a presidency in which Trump praised authoritarian foreign leaders, disdained longstanding global alliances, refused to disavow white supremacists and cast doubt on the legitimacy of the U.S. election system.